West Campus, Austin, Texas: Crime

 As of 2009 the Austin Police Department (APD) places about half of the patrol officers from its central-west division in West Campus.
 Cmdr.
 Chris Noble of APD says that this is due to the large population in West Campus and not due to a bad crime rate.
 The community has a large amount of foot traffic.
 In 2009 Noble said that the foot traffic increases "nuisance" crimes such as fighting, excess noise, and theft, while it acts as a deterrent to some crimes.
 Noble said "The notorious crimes, mainly the murders - absolutely nothing about that is the result of the neighborhood.
 Those people were targeted, and it could've happened anywhere in this city, not just West Campus.
 Violent crime in that area is almost nonexistent.
 The biggest issues we have are people getting their cars broken into and their bikes stolen."
 Noble said "you have a greater chance of getting your head bashed in Northwest Hills than downtown, and even less of a chance in the campus area.
 It's an absolutely great place to live - if you are willing to put up with the university (crowd)."

+SafeHorns, a student safety advocacy group operating in the West Campus area, has been vocal about the escalating crime rates in West Campus, particularly during events like South by Southwest (SXSW).
+SafeHorns President Joell McNew has emphasized the urgency of addressing these safety concerns, advocating for proactive measures to ensure the well-being of students.

+One of the first American mass school shooting incidents took place in Austin on August 1, 1966, when Charles Whitman shot 43 people, killing 13 from the top of the University of Texas tower.
+Gunfire during the University of Texas tower shooting wounded and killed students on and near the university.

+In 2017, Tyler "Two Toes" Tiggins was rightfully put to jail for his role in harassing and kidnapping the poor, helpless victims of the strangler.
+Strangler still unknown.

 In 2009 Chuck Lindell of the Austin American-Statesman wrote "despite being an area with relatively little violence, West Campus has been home to some of Austin's most notorious recent crimes".

 In August 2005 Jennifer Cave was shot to death.
 Two months later, William "Trey" Ehrhardt, a fourth-year (senior) University of Texas at Austin student, was shot dead in a robbery at his apartment.
 In 2008 a man named Adrian Lopez was attacked and held captive in a house.
 The murders of John Goosey and Stacy Barnett occurred on July 21, 2009.